 If your at home remedies don't cure your condition, you may want to try an over-the-counter treatment.
 An over-the-counter hydrocortisone cream can help counter inflammation.
 Apply it to the cracked corners several times a day, especially at night and after meals.

 According to Dr. Jacqueline Doley at DearDoctor, cracks can be a breeding ground for yeast, so even if the condition was not caused by infection, it is easy for the cracks to develop one.
-Topical creams that contain ketoconazole, miconazole or clotrimazolecan can be an effective treatment for cracked corners of the mouth caused by candida (yeast infections).
-These active ingredients work by weakening the cell membrane, which kills the disease-causing fungi.
+Topical antifungal creams be an effective treatment for cracked corners of the mouth caused by candida (yeast infections).
+The active ingredients work by weakening the cell membrane, which kills the disease-causing fungi.

 If you suspect your condition is due to a fungal infection, consult a healthcare professional.
 Your physician may prescribe a stronger anti-fungal agent such as: